 Open polls are always placed above polls that are faded out or closed.
 Polls in the current layout are placed at the top-most position.

-The Engagement dashboard is visible to hosts and presenters in the Presenter Only area.
+The Engagement Dashboard is visible to hosts and presenters in the Presenter Only Area in the following scenarios:

 Enable opt out to provide an option to the participants to not provide non-explicitly submitted information to hosts.
 When participants choose to opt out, Adobe Connect excludes engagement index and private chat message count from the meeting reports.

 The engagement score works best as an aggregate metric for medium to large meetings.
 However, there are scenarios like training sessions where the trainer wants to monitor the engagement of specific participants.

 Adobe Connect provides an option in the Attendees pod called ‘Show Individual Engagement’ that enables meeting hosts to see individual engagement.
 The individual engagement is shown, against the name of the individuals, in three different levels—Green (high engagement), Yellow (average engagement), and Red (low engagement).